National Pro Bono Celebration Week is October 19-25, 2014. Click here to read about NYLAG’s activities.

-NYLAG’s clients include immigrants, seniors, the homebound, families facing foreclosure, renters facing eviction, low-income consumers, those in need of government assistance, children in need of special education, domestic violence survivors, persons with disabilities, patients with chronic illness or disease, low-wage workers, low-income members of the LGBT community, Holocaust survivors, and others in need.
+NYLAG’s clients include immigrants, seniors, the homebound, families facing foreclosure, renters facing eviction, low-income consumers, those in need of government assistance, children in need of special education, domestic violence survivors, persons with disabilities, patients with chronic illness or disease, low-wage workers, low-income members of the LGBTQ community, Holocaust survivors, and others in need.

 If you are interested in getting involved with NYLAG’s volunteer or pro bono program, you may also fill out a short online form so that we can determine which NYLAG volunteer or pro bono opportunities are the best fit for you.
 To fill out the form, click here.